0xPolygon/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"finalized"`

-**Description:** L1SafeBlockPoint is the point that a block is considered safe enough to be checked it can be: finalized, safe or latest
+**Description:** L1SafeBlockPoint is the point that a block is considered safe enough to be checked it can be: finalized, safe,pending or latest

 **Example setting the default value** ("finalized"):
 ```